moderepo/device-sdk-go/README.md

 ## Using the SDK

-The package name is `mode` does not match the import path.
+The package name is `mode` (which does not match the import path).
 For example:
 ```golang
     package main